 Because occupations involving physical labor dominate the local economy, Glenwood is generally considered to be a blue-collar town.
 43.72% of the Glenwood workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Glenwood is a city of sales and office workers, transportation and shipping workers, and construction workers and builders.
 There are especially a lot of people living in Glenwood who work in sales jobs (15.36%), office and administrative support (7.24%), and management occupations (6.94%).

-The education level of Glenwood citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-17.38% of adults 25 and older in Glenwood have a college degree.
+The percentage of adults in Glenwood who are college-educated is close to the national average for all communities of 21.84%: 17.38% of the adults in Glenwood have a bachelor's degree or advanced degree.

 The per capita income in Glenwood in 2022 was $23,863, which is middle income relative to Arkansas, and low income relative to the rest of the US.
 This equates to an annual income of $95,452 for a family of four.
 However, Glenwood contains both very wealthy and poor people as well.